-A Respondent is a member of the campus community who is alleged to have committed misconduct in violation of the university's Nondiscrimination Policy and is involved in a Title IX investigation.
+A Respondent is a member of the campus community who is alleged to have committed misconduct in violation of the university's Nondiscrimination Policy and is involved in an investigation.
 The term "Respondent" is derived from the fact that a Respondent in an investigation is "responding" to the allegations from a Complainant.